siconos/siconos/docs/sphinx/users_guide/relations.rst

 Relations are used to link local variables of the Interaction and global variables of the DynamicalSystems, and thus define constraints in the systems.

-:doxysiconos:`Relation` is an abstract class which provides a generic interface for all types of relations.
+:class:`Relation` is an abstract class which provides a generic interface for all types of relations.
 Each relation has a type which correspond to the types of dynamical systems they fit with (FirstOrder or Lagrangian), a sub-type, (linear, non linear, scleronomous...).
 Usually, "type+subtype" corresponds more or less to the name of the derived class.
 Then, depending on the sub-class, each relation holds some plug-in functions or operators used to define the constraints.
 They are listed below for each available type of relation.

-Available classes: :doxysiconos:`FirstOrderR`, :doxysiconos:`FirstOrderLinearR`, :doxysiconos:`FirstOrderLinearTIR`, :doxysiconos:`LagrangianR`, :doxysiconos:`LagrangianRheonomousR`, :doxysiconos:`LagrangianScleronomousR`, :doxysiconos:`LagrangianCompliantR`, :doxysiconos:`LagrangianLinearR`.
+Available classes: :class:`FirstOrderR`, :class:`FirstOrderLinearR`, :class:`FirstOrderLinearTIR`, :class:`LagrangianR`, :class:`LagrangianRheonomousR`, :class:`LagrangianScleronomousR`, :class:`LagrangianCompliantR`, :class:`LagrangianLinearR`.

 .. image:: /figures/relation_classes.*